CoCreate-app/CoCreate-admin/README.md

 <a name="announcements"></a>
 # Announcements

-All updates to this library are documented in our [CHANGELOG](https://github.com/CoCreate-app/CoCreateJS/blob/master/CHANGELOG.md) and [releases](https://github.com/CoCreate-app/CoCreateJS/releases).
-You may also subscribe to email [release notifications](https://cocreate.com/newsletter/nodejs) for releases and breaking changes.
+All updates to this library are documented in our [CHANGELOG](https://github.com/CoCreate-app/CoCreate-adminUI/blob/master/CHANGELOG.md) and [releases](https://github.com/CoCreate-app/CoCreateJS/releases).
+You may also subscribe to email for releases and breaking changes.

 <a name="modules"></a>
 # Modules and Plugins